-- (4) The hearing shall be conducted in accordance with the following guidance and requirements: - (a) The hearing process shall further the educational purposes and reflect the university context of nonacademic misconduct proceedings.
+(4) The hearing shall be conducted in accordance with the following guidance and requirements:

+(a) The hearing process shall further the educational purposes and reflect the university context of nonacademic misconduct proceedings.
 The process need not conform to state or federal rules of criminal or civil procedure, except as expressly provided in ch.
+UWS 17.

-UWS 17. - (b) The respondent shall have the right to question adverse wit- nesses, the right to present information and witnesses, the right to be heard on his or her own behalf. and the right to be accompanied by an advisor of the respondent's choice.
+(b) The respondent shall have the right to question adverse witnesses, the right to present information and witnesses, the right to be heard on their own behalf, and the right to be accompanied by an advisor of the respondent's choice.
 The advisor may be a lawyer.
-In cases where the recommended disciplinary sanction is identified ins.
-UV.IS 17.10(1)(a) to (h). the advisor may counsel the respondent but may not directly question adverse witnesses, present information or witnesses, or speak on behalf of the respon- dent except at the discretion of the hearing examiner or committee.
-In cases where the recommended disciplinary sanction is identified in 1->.
-UWS 17.IO (I) (i) or (j), orwhere the respondent has been charged with a crime in connection with the same con- duct for which the disciplinary sanction is sought, the advisor may question adverse witnesses, present information and witnesses, and speak on behalf of the respondent.
-In accordance with the educational purposes of the hearing, the respondent is expected to respond on his or her own behalf to questions asked of him or her during the hearing.
-The complainant shall have all the rights pro- vided to the respondent in this subsection.
+In cases where the recommended disciplinary sanction is identified in s.
+UWS 17.10 (1) (a) to (h), the advisor may counsel the respondent but may not directly question adverse witnesses, present information or witnesses, or speak on behalf of the respondent except at the discretion of the hearing examiner or committee.
+In cases where the recommended disciplinary sanction is identified in s.
+UWS 17.10 (1) (i) or (j), or where the respondent has been charged with a crime in connection with the same conduct for which the disciplinary sanction is sought, the advisor may question adverse witnesses, present information and witnesses, and speak on behalf of the respondent.
+In accordance with the educational purposes of the hearing, the respondent is expected to respond on their own behalf to questions asked of them during the hearing.